notmax6677/pine-script/README.md

 due to it's small scale and somewhat simple self-documented code, it's pretty easy to modify the syntax, whether changing keys, adding features, or removing some you don't like

 ## how to use
-for starters, you would need to have a `.pine` file in your project folder, once you have this module installed, you may use it to run `.pine` scripts
+for starters, you would need to have a `.pine` file in your project folder, idk how to make this a proper module so just download it lol

 e.g:
 ```go